nilay121/SynapNet_CL_Algorithm/README.md

     python3 main.py --dataset rotated_mnist
     ```

-## To run the BioINet algorithm from dataset folder
+## To run the SynapNet algorithm from dataset folder

 - Move to the desired folder (e.g cd MNIST_Exp)